-Ramp Butter Recipe
+Ramp Butter FAQs

-- 1 bunch ramps or other early-season alliums, such as garlic scapes or chives (4 ounces | 113 g), rinsed
+- 1 bunch (4 oz) ramps or other early-season alliums, such as garlic scapes or chives, rinsed

-- 2 sticks unsalted butter, cut into cubes (8 ounce | 227 g)
+- 2 sticks (8 oz) unsalted butter, cut into cubes

 - 1 teaspoon kosher salt

-- 1. Bring a medium pot of water to a boil.
+- Bring a medium pot of water to a boil.
 Fill a medium bowl halfway with ice water.
 Toss the ramps into the boiling water and cook 30 seconds to blanch.

 - Divide the butter in half and place each blob on a sheet of plastic wrap.
 Wrap the butter in the plastic wrap, gently rolling and shaping the butter into a log, and twist the ends of the plastic.
-Place in a resealable plastic bag and freeze.
+Place in a resealable plastic bag refrigerate or freeze.
 Slice off rounds of butter as needed.